TimLuq/schematron-runner/README.md

 }
 ```

-**Ignored** tests are those that resulted in an exception while running (eg. the test is invalid xpath and could not be parsed properly) and require manual inspection.
+The `ignored` tests are those that resulted in an exception while running (eg. the test is invalid xpath and could not be parsed properly) and require manual inspection.
 They are of the following form:
 ```javascript
 {
     errorMessage: errorMessage,     // reason for the exception/ignoring the test